iqbal1201/iqbal1201.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am working at Google Cloud Premier Partner in APAC to deliver AI (GenAI, Agentic AI, traditional AI) in various clients across APAC region.
+Hello!
+I am a researcher working at the intersection of AI, geospatial intelligence, environmental systems, and sustainability.

 I hold a Bachelor of Science in Geography (Geographical Information Science) from the [University of Indonesia](https://geografi.ui.ac.id/en/) and a Bachelor of Science in Computer Science from [Universitas Siber Asia](https://unsia.ac.id/), followed by a Master of Science in Geospatial Intelligence from  [The University of Queensland](https://environment.uq.edu.au/), Australia.
-My academic background bridges geospatial science, environmental systems, and applied AI and machine learning.

-During my undergraduate studies, I was a full scholarship recipient from the Indonesian Ministry of Education.
-I conducted research at the Applied Geography Research Center and was awarded the PITTA-UI research grant under the supervision of [Prof. Supriatna](https://ppsml.sil.ui.ac.id/team-members/prof-dr-drs-supriatna-m-t-2/).
+During my undergraduate studies, I received full-funded scholarship, conducted research at the Applied Geography Research Center, and was awarded the PITTA-UI research grant under the supervision of [Prof. Supriatna](https://ppsml.sil.ui.ac.id/team-members/prof-dr-drs-supriatna-m-t-2/).

-For my master’s degree, I was a full recipient of the Australia Awards Scholarship (AAS), supervised by [Prof. Stuart Phinn](https://environment.uq.edu.au/profile/13550/stuart-phinn).
-In parallel, I worked as a Research Associate at the UQ Centre for Natural Gas,, under the supervision of [Prof. Andrew Garnett](https://gas-energy.centre.uq.edu.au/about/our-people/andrewgarnett).
+I completed my master degree with fully-funded Australia Awards Scholarship (AAS), supervised by [Prof. Stuart Phinn](https://environment.uq.edu.au/profile/13550/stuart-phinn).
+In parallel, I worked as a Research Associate at UQ Natural Gas lab under the supervision of [Prof. Andrew Garnett](https://gas-energy.centre.uq.edu.au/about/our-people/andrewgarnett).